Why won’t my Little Giant 6-CIA sump pump turn on?

-• Not enough water in the sump pit.
+• There is not enough water in the sump pit.

 • The pump needs to be submerged 5 inches below water before activation.

-• It is not replaceable.
+• The GFCI with the Little Giant 6-CIA sump pump is not replaceable.
 The entire pump needs to be replaced.

 • Some causes could be electrical faults, moisture issues, or overload protection.